gjellerup1857/abbv/host/adblockplus/README.md

 The `FORCE_HEADFUL=true` environment variable may be used to run the browser in headful mode instead of headless.

-DNS mapping "testpages.adblockplus.org" to "127.0.0.1" is used in non-Firefox browsers to be able to test with locally served pages and AA-related filter rules.
+DNS mapping "testpages.adblockplus.org" to "127.0.0.1" is used to be able to test with locally served pages and AA-related filter rules.

+Note: By default webDriverIO in Firefox is opening every tab or window as a new tab.
+More details can be found in the [link](https://gitlab.com/eyeo/extensions/extensions/-/merge_requests/206).

 #### LambdaTest run